-In this paper, we examine a focused version of the LK sequent calculus proof system, called LKF.
-The key properties of LKF-cut-elimination and relative completeness for LK-have been proved elsewhere (Liang and Miller 2009; 2011) by using complex and indirect arguments involving linear logic (Girard 1987), a focused proof system for linear logic due to Andreoli (1992), and the focused proof system LJF.
+This paper examines a focused version of the LK sequent calculus proof system, called LKF.
+The key properties of LKF-cut elimination and relative completeness for LK-have been proved elsewhere (Liang and Miller 2009; 2011) by using complex and indirect arguments involving linear logic (Girard 1987), a focused proof system for linear logic due to Andreoli (1992), and the focused proof system LJF.
 Here, we present LKF from first principles: we make no use of intuitionistic or linear logics nor the meta-theory of other proof systems.
+Additionally, proof transformations here, including those for cut elimination, should be more immediately formalized in, say, proof assistants than the more abstract arguments used elsewhere (including in Liang and Miller (2011)).